Home

 About

-Nina Newington is an award winning author and gardener.
+Nina Newington is a forest protector, an award winning author and a gardener.
 British by birth, she lived in Hong Kong, Germany, Israel, England, Nigeria and the US before immigrating to Canada.
 She and her wife live in a ramshackle farmhouse on the North Mountain of Nova Scotia on the traditional and unceded territory of the Mi’kmaw people.
-Her new novel, Cardinal Divide, is due out in September 2020 from Guernica Editions.
+Her second novel, Cardinal Divide, was published in 2020 by Guernica Editions.

 Blog